Wepa

-In Puerto Rican Spanish, wepa is a versatile slang interjection that apparently originates as an imitation of the English Woo-hoo!.
-The term rose to prominence in Puerto Rico thanks to the 1974 song “El Jogorio (Wepa Wepa Wepa)” by Alfonso Velez, not Gloria Estefan.
+In Puerto Rican Spanish, Wepa is a versatile slang interjection that likely originates as an imitation of the English "Woo-hoo!".
+The term rose to prominence in Puerto Rico thanks to the 1974 song "El Jolgorio (Wepa Wepa Wepa)" by Puerto Rican Salsa musician Alfonso Vélez.

 Background

 On April 7, 2011 Gloria Estefan announced via Twitter that she was recording new English-language material made by The Neptunes' producer, Pharrell Williams, who had also worked before with other major artists including Britney Spears, Shakira, and Madonna.
 Gloria said that Williams called her telling he wanted to record something together, wanting to show a couple of songs he would like to show her.
 Both were enthusiastic, and that was the main reason they worked together on nine songs for the album.

 Distribution

 This single became her first commercial release to the English market since "I Wish You" back in 2003 for her previous English album, Unwrapped.
 The song announced as the lead single of the new album, which consists principally of dance music and Latin rhythms, was returning to Estefan's career beginning.
 The song is basically a preview of what the album includes as the fresh new image Estefan wanted to show in this new era of her career and the return to the dance market, which is one of the main markets Estefan first started out in with the Miami Sound Machine; her last dance project was made for her 1998 album Gloria!

 A Spanglish-language version of the song was also distributed, specially to Hispanic radio-stations at the United States to make more promotion to the album, however this version featured only a few lines in Spanish language, mostly because the original version of the song features a line completely sung in Spanish: "Había una chinita sentada en un café" / "con sus dos zapatos blancos" / "y las medias al revés".